MATT BRAMBERG INTERVIEWS Glenn Losack: " Photography's New Conscience"

 Trained as a psychiatrist/medical doctor, I attempt to understand the inner world of my subjects; their personalities, their eccentricities and many times the oddities of humanity fascinate me.
 Basically I am trying to help my audience look at what is in general difficult to look at.

-Thanks for allowing me to share my thoughts, ideologies and
+Thanks for allowing me to share my thoughts, ideologies and photography with you.

 Truly and amazing photographer!!!!
 NYC, next big STAR!!!!
 I feel very lucky to be the owner of a Glosack myself!!!